 Both eczema and psoriasis can put you at risk for other conditions.
 They can disrupt your sleep and worsen mental health issues.
 Excessive scratching or dryness can also lead to breaks in the skin, which can leave you open to secondary infections.

 With psoriasis, the overactive immune response leads to inflammation not just in the skin, but in other organs of the body.
-People with psoriasis are at higher risk for developing metabolic syndrome and arthritis, among other conditions.
+That can lead to several other issues.

 It’s important to get treatment for both conditions not only to prevent rashes and itchiness, but to protect your overall health.